Bill Mulliken: Post-swimming career

-He graduated from Miami University in 1961 with a bachelor's degree, and Harvard University in 1964 with a law degree.
+Mullikin graduated Harvard University in 1964 with a law degree.

-He founded Big Shoulders, a swim event at Ohio Street Beach in 1991 and held annually since.
+Mullikin would practice law in the Chicago area, and become an accomplished United States Masters swimmer.
+He retired as general counsel and senior vice president of ChemCentral Corp. in 2004.
 An avid reader, he was an active member, supporter and leader of the Caxton Club of Chicago.
-He also chaired the capital campaign for Miami University's Library.
+At the time of his death he had a collection of over 5,000 books.
+An active alumni, he also chaired the capital campaign for Miami University's Library.

 His first marriage was to Julia N. Neavolls.
 They had two daughters and a son before the marriage ended in divorce.
 He later married Lorna Filippini.